Free AZ-104 Practice Test Questions 2026

 Explanation:

-Moving the virtual machine to a different subscription does not change the host that the virtual machine runs on.
-It only changes the billing and management of the resources.
-To move the virtual machine to a different host, you need to redeploy it or use Azure Site Recovery.
-Then, References: [Move resources to new resource group or subscription] [Redeploy Windows VM to new Azure node] [Use Azure Site Recovery to migrate Azure VMs between Azure regions]
+Moving a virtual machine to a different subscription does not change its physical host or location.
+It only changes the management and billing context.
+To move a VM to a different host immediately, you would need to redeploy it or use features like Azure Site Recovery.